SMHS-Robotics/website/README.md

 # website
 Robotics team website.

-Make it look smexy bois.
+This needs to be presentable and have an option for sponsors.

+Our engineering notebook should be uploaded here for show.